 Internships

-One of the key elements of degree programmes with a practical profile are compulsory work placements.
-The rules for the internships are regulated by the Act on Higher Education and the document: Rules and Regulations for Professional Practice introduced by the Rector's Order No. 33/2023 of 01/10/2023 at Pomeranian University in Stargard Gdanski.
-In accordance with the study programme and the Act on Higher Education, students are required to complete six months of internship (indicated in the study programme as 960 clock hours, to which ECTS points have been assigned in accordance with the chosen course).
+One of the key elements of the programme on a degree programme with a practical profile, are compulsory work placements.
+The rules concerning internships are regulated by the Act on Higher Education and the document: Procedure for the organisation and implementation of professional practice introduced by the Rector's Order No. 33/2023 of 01 October 2023 at the Pomorska Szkoła Wyższa in Starogard Gdański.
+In accordance with the study programme and the Act on Higher Education, students are required to complete six months of internship (indicated in the study programme as 960 clock hours, to which ECTS points have been assigned accordingly to the course of study).

 Internships enable direct contact with potential employers, help develop social competences and respond to the need for continuous training and professional development.
 The required six-month-long internship is completed by submitting credits for the internship from the semesters in which the internship took place, in accordance with the study program for each course.
 The result of the internship is the acquisition by the student-apprentice of new skills or the deepening of already possessed skills, knowledge and behaviours that are desirable, necessary or indispensable in the profession.
 There are the objectives of internships carried out as part of the studies: